 Misdiagnosis of eye injury claim | £575,000 settlement

-As Mr B was already blind in one eye, he suffered total loss of vision as a result of medical negligence.
-We successfully settled his claim for £575,000 one month before trial.
+As Mr B was already blind in one eye, he suffered a total loss of vision as a result of medical negligence.
+We successfully settled his claim for £575,000 one month before the trial.